Fraud and security centre

 Loan-related scams are on the rise

-- Romance fraud: criminals gain a victim’s trust by building a fake online relationship with them, before asking for financial help.
-They may promise to pay you back or meet in person but, once they have your money, you likely won’t hear from them again.
+- Romance fraud: Fraudsters build fake online relationships to gain your trust before asking for financial help.
+They may promise to repay you or meet in person, but once you send money, they disappear.

 Look out for fraudsters impersonating Novuna